wbenke/SuperBin/README.md

 # How to build without docker 📟
 1. Download / clone this repo
+2. Make sure that x64_86 gcc is installed
-2. Open terminal
+3. Open terminal
-3. Run `go build .`
+4. Run `go build .`

 # Settings ⚙️
 You can modify the variables inside `data/settings.json`